harindup/4iar-proto/PROTOCOL.md

 - ACKED (specific response, NOT `OK`)

 **Client->Server**
-Sent by a Client to request a leaderboard from a Server.
+Sent by a client to request a leaderboard from a server.
 Arguments MUST NOT be sent.

 **Server->Client**
-Sent by a Server in response to the same command from a Client.
+Sent by a server in response to the same command from a client.
 Arguments MAY be sent.